UTexas

 Sec.
 11–402.
 Behavioral Misconduct

-1. The Dean of Students may initiate conduct proceedings under subchapter 11–500, or make an incident report and determine discipline under HOP 3-3031 when there is a finding of responsibility, against a student suspected of engaging in or attempting to engage in behavioral misconduct, as defined in this section and which may consist of any of the following activities:
+1. Student Conduct may initiate conduct proceedings under subchapter 11–500 against a student suspected of engaging in or attempting to engage in behavioral misconduct, as defined in this section and not otherwise controlled by another University policy or rule.
+Behavioral misconduct may consist of any of the following activities:

 1. Local, State, or Federal Law Violations – any behavior that may violate any federal, state, or local law, ordinance, or regulation;

-3. Dangerous Materials – Use of a hazardous substance (chemicals, fireworks, explosives, etc.) with the intent, either explicit or when viewed through an objective standard, to cause harm, threat, or a reasonable fear for safety;
+3. Dangerous Materials – unauthorized use of a hazardous substance (chemicals, fireworks, explosives, etc.) with the intent to cause harm, threat, or fear;

-4. Threatening or Endangering Behavior – any behavior that threatens or endangers the health of any student, employee, or visitor to the University;
+4. Threatening or Endangering Behavior – any behavior that threatens or endangers the health or safety of any student, employee, or visitor to the University;

-7. Hazing or Hazing Activity – any intentional, knowing, or reckless act, occurring on or off of the campus of an educational institution, by one person alone or acting with others, directed against a person, for the purpose of pledging, joining, being initiated into, affiliating with, holding office in, or maintaining membership in any organization.
+6. Hazing or Hazing Activity – any intentional, knowing, or reckless act, occurring on or off of the campus of an educational institution, by one person alone or acting with others, directed against a person, for the purpose of pledging, joining, being initiated into, affiliating with, holding office in, or maintaining membership in any organization, and for which consent may not serve as a defense.
 Hazing includes but is not limited to:

 1. any type of physical brutality, such as whipping, beating, striking, branding, electric shocking, placing of a harmful substance in or on the body, or similar activity;